jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 Bayesian methods are perfect for quantifying uncertainty, and that's what we want in this case.
 The problem is that this model, and all other deep learning models, have way too many parameters to have an appropriate posterior over the entire thing. **The proposed solution is to only have a posterior over the last layer of weights.** This is perfect for implementation because we can in theory have the best of both worlds - first use the ReLU network as a feature extractor, then a Bayesian layer at the end to quantify uncertainty.
 The posterior over the last layer weights can be approximated with a [Laplace approximation](http://www2.stat.duke.edu/~st118/sta250/laplace.pdf) and can be easily obtained from the trained model with Pytorch autograd.

-Amazingly, the only parameter we have to focus on is $\sigma^2_0$, the variance of the prior on the weights. $\sigma^2_0$ governs how consrevative the predictions are.
-As it increases, the confidence of out-of-distribution predictions decreases, which is what we want.
+Amazingly, the only parameter we have to focus on is $\sigma^2_0$, the variance of the prior on the weights.
+It governs how conservative the predictions are.
+As $\sigma^2_0$ increases, the confidence of out-of-distribution predictions decreases, which is what we want.
 However we cannot naively increase $\sigma^2_0$ as making it too large would cause predictions for images close to the training data to be uniform as well.
 Decreasing $\sigma^2_0$ causes the predictions to be more and more similar to the softmax predictions.
 We want a balance between the two extremes.

 Now we can use the last layer Laplace approximation to see if it helps the overconfidence issue.
-Below I ran the same images of myself and the dog through both the model using softmax and last layer Laplce.
+Below I ran the same images of myself and the dog through both the model using softmax and last layer Laplace.
 I'm still a dog, but with much lower confidence, allowing us to potentially set a threshold on the output.

 &nbsp;